w0006887/modules/0415/mdModule.md

 ## Projection Screen operation

+Click "Screen control" to get to the screen that operates the lowering and lifting of the projection screens.

+![Screen control](screenControl.png)

 Most classrooms have two screens.
 The position of the screen matches the location of the buttons on the control screen.
 In some classrooms, a screen may lower to the position of the person operating the panel, or the person operating the panel may end up behind a lowered screen.

-![Screen control](screenControl.png)

 ## Video input

 Most classrooms have two HDMI inputs and two projectors.
 The switching of video feed is specified by the "PROJECTOR1" and "PROJECT2" screens of the control panel.
-The positions of "PROJECTOR" and "PROJECTOR2" correspond to the button location.
+The positions of "PROJECTOR1" and "PROJECTOR2" correspond to the button location.

 The control panel of each projector has several connection options.